Mining in Asia

-Mining in Asia is a large and profitable industry across the continent.
-However, the industry has its concerns ranging from economic, to ethical, to environmental.
-However, there are several sustainability pathways that can be followed in the future to build a long lasting, healthy industry across Asia.
+Mining in Asia involves the extraction of minerals and metals for commercial sale.
+However, the industry has its concerns ranging which include concerns about financial stability, labor rights, and the impact on the environment.
+There are several sustainability pathways that can be followed in the future to build methods to reduce environmental damage and maintain long-term operations.

 Work and labor concerns are a pressing matter for this industry: low regulation amongst small mines can sometimes lead to exploitation of child labor and lower than fair wages.
 Additionally, work safety is not always at the forefront of concerns, which also stems from a lack of regulation for these smaller scale mines.

 Pollution is another concern for industry researchers and professionals.
 The fumes and air waste can contaminate the air, making it hard to breathe and toxic around these areas.
 Additionally, as the waste mixes with ground water and liquids used for operation, they can pollute the soil and spread toxic materials to nearby water sources and residential areas.
 Furthermore, they can drastically change the physical features of a landscape, making it hard to utilize land and increasing the risk of flooding.

 Work safety

 Safety has long been a concern in the mining industry, especially in underground mining.
 There are many occupational hazards associated with mining, such as mining equipment produces considerable noise and puts miners at risk of hearing loss.
 Although all miners have right to require a safe and healthy workplace, this can be objectified for some workers.
 Mining industry has made significant contributions to the growth of gross domestic product (GDP), however, it can pose health and safety threats to the laborers of this industry.
 In order to effectively address the Occupational Safety and Health (OSH) problems for the miners in Asia, 11 countries discussed this issue in Ulaanbaatar, Mongolia.
 One of the solutions was to set up a union check inspector in all countries.
 They could promote institutions to improve working conditions for miners.
 The government offers a policy called ‘Fitness for Work’ which require companies be responsible for the health of miners.
 ‘Mine Safety and Health Convention’ (NO.176) was proposed as a core of the occupational safety and health work in 1995.
 However, few states have ratified Convention No. 176.
-Philippines is the only Asian member State ratifies the Convention.
+Philippines is the only Asian member State ratifies the convention.
 Therefore, the Council decided to hold a two-day seminar in the Asian area to outline good practices for safe mining.